Just How Far Will Republicans Go for Trump?

 But voters otherwise skeptical of Trump aren’t as unified in their views about removing him.
 In the same poll, 94 percent of voters who disapprove of Trump’s performance say he was pursuing his own interests in Ukraine.
 A considerably smaller share of those voters, 81 percent, said they believe he should be impeached and removed.
 Similarly, just 79 percent of those who said he was pursuing his personal interests now support his removal.
 With the hearings, Democrats may have a chance to close the gap between those who express a negative opinion about Trump and support his removal, and those who think similarly but don’t want him removed.

 The gap between those groups is especially pronounced within two key blocs in the modern Democratic coalition: college-educated whites and young people.
 While 60 percent of college-educated whites said Trump was acting in his own interest in Ukraine, and 58 percent disapprove of his job performance, just 47 percent backed his removal.
 The gap was even more pronounced among young adults ages 18 to 34.
-Sixty-seven percent thought Trump was pursuing his own interests in Ukraine and 61 percent disapprove of his job performance.
+Sixty-seven percent thought Trump was pursuing his own interests in Ukraine, and 61 percent disapprove of his job performance.
 But, again, only 47 percent supported his removal.
 With other groups important to Democrats, including seniors and African Americans, there was a smaller gap between negative attitudes toward Trump and positive feelings toward his removal.

 Andrew Baumann, a Democratic pollster who has extensively studied younger voters, told me one reason for that contrast is this: Young adults haven’t witnessed the earlier impeachment struggles of the 1970s and 1990s.

 “For older Americans,” he said, “there’s a context to it” that helps voters judge whether Trump’s actions warrant removal.
-“There is no context for this youngest cohort, particularly in a world where every time Trump does something wrong—breaks another norm—Republicans just basically say, ‘That’s fine, who cares?’”
+“There is no context for this youngest cohort, particularly in a world where every time Trump does something wrong—breaks another norm—Republicans just basically say, ‘That’s fine.
+Who cares?’”

 Given that, Baumann thinks young people could be especially receptive to expressions of alarm about Trump’s behavior from the career government officials due to testify over the next few weeks.
 “Is there room to grow for impeachment support among young people?
 I think so,” he said.
 “It’s probably a lower bar to convince some of these younger Americans who already really dislike Trump to support his removal.”

 One key goal for Democrats at the hearings, Cicilline told me, is to help viewers understand the full stakes of Trump’s actions.
-While the discussion so far over Trump’s efforts to pressure Ukraine has focused mostly on the danger to U.S. election integrity, Cicilline said Democrats will argue that Trump created a threat to American national security too, by delaying the release of military aid Congress appropriated.
+While the discussion so far over Trump’s efforts to pressure Ukraine has focused mostly on the danger to U.S. election integrity, Cicilline said Democrats will argue that Trump created a threat to American national security, too, by delaying the release of military aid Congress appropriated.

 “I think that’s the most important part of this story: This is an ally of the United States that is critical to containing Russian aggression in that region of the world, and we substantially weakened their hand,” Cicilline said.
 “The only ones who benefited from withholding military aid is the Russians and Vladimir Putin.
 It is critical not just for Ukraine, but for the national-security interests of the United States.”

-While Democrats are hopeful the hearings could convince more voters critical of Trump to support his removal, there’s less expectation among partisans and analysts alike that they will convert a significant number of voters who back him now.
+While Democrats are hopeful the hearings could persuade more voters critical of Trump to support his removal, there’s less expectation among partisans and analysts alike that they will convert a significant number of voters who back him now.
 It’s that immovable foundation of primarily Republican support that limits the degree to which the hearings can move public opinion overall—and also reduces the prospect that many, and perhaps any, GOP lawmakers will vote for impeachment.

 Polls already show a wider gap between the parties than existed during earlier impeachment fights.
-In its final surveys at the time, Gallup found a roughly 40 percentage-point gap between Republicans and Democrats over whether former President Richard Nixon should be removed, and a 60-point difference between the parties over former President Bill Clinton.
+In its final surveys at the time, Gallup found a roughly 40-percentage-point gap between Republicans and Democrats over whether President Richard Nixon should be removed, and a 60-point difference between the parties over President Bill Clinton.
 The Quinnipiac survey released in late October recorded a chasm that has already reached 80 percentage points: Eighty-six percent of Democrats, but just 6 percent of Republicans, said Trump should be removed.

-Republican support has remained impervious despite the cascade of damaging evidence that emerged from the House Intelligence Committee’s recent closed-door hearings with career diplomats and national-security professionals.
+Republican support has remained impervious, despite the cascade of damaging evidence that emerged from the House Intelligence Committee’s recent closed-door hearings with career diplomats and national-security professionals.
 The willingness of rank-and-file Republican voters to dismiss the concerns of such nonpartisan voices underscores the extent to which the party has grown resistant to outside information that challenges its ideological preferences, Abramowitz argued.

 Several factors may help explain Trump’s impermeable GOP support amid this controversy.
-One is that many Republicans now say they only trust information from deeply conservative media sources, especially the Fox News Channel.
-Fox has relentlessly portrayed the impeachment proceedings as something akin to a coup by Democrats and the so-called “deep state.”
+One is that many Republicans now say they trust information only from deeply conservative media sources, especially the Fox News Channel.
+Fox has relentlessly portrayed the impeachment proceedings as something akin to a coup by Democrats and the so-called deep state.

 Read: It’s not what the president did—it’s why he did it

 A recent survey by the Public Religion Research Institute found that the roughly 45 percent of Republicans who identified Fox as their primary news source expressed nearly unbroken opposition to impeachment.
-Just 2 percent of Fox-dependent Republicans said they back Trump’s removal, compared to 10 percent of those who don’t rely on the network, the poll found.
+Just 2 percent of Fox-dependent Republicans said they back Trump’s removal, compared with 10 percent of those who don’t rely on the network, the poll found.
 The indifferent response to the evidence against Trump on Ukraine “is maybe the best example so far of how the Fox News bubble just totally consumes a different reality—which, of course, is not actually reality,” Baumann said.

 GOP voters have also remained unified behind Trump because so few elected Republicans have publicly condemned him.
 The party is operating on a kind of feedback loop: Officials say they can’t break from Trump because he has such ardent support from the base.
 Yet one reason his support remains so indivisible is that few officials have criticized his actions.